Podcast: Play in new window | Download

-In this episode of Trial Lawyer Nation, Michael sits down with his law partner Malorie Peacock.
+In this Trial Lawyer Nation podcast, Michael sits down with his law partner Malorie Peacock.
 They discuss their recent “deep dive” 2-day management retreat, the organizational health of your law firm, Zoom jury trials, and implications of the shut down on future business.

 The episode begins with a review of their firm’s recent 2-day management retreat, which was a “deep dive” into their firm’s core values, focus, and goals based off the book “The Advantage: Why Organizational Health Trumps Everything Else in Business” by Patrick Lencioni.
 The retreat starts off with a seemingly simple question: Why does our law firm exist?
 Michael admits he was worried everyone would think the idea was “hokey,” but Malorie insists she was surprised at how complex the question really was.
 Michael, Malorie, and the rest of their management team spent significant time reflecting on this and decided their firm’s purpose is to “provide a ‘Special Forces’ level of representation to people who are hurt.”
 Michael recognizes this as an extremely high aspirational standard (which is why he hesitated at first to share) and sees this as their goal for the firm.